 - Students applying for Fine Arts Scholarships must submit separate applications.
 Please click here for more information about applying for merit scholarships at St. Olaf.

-- St. Olaf is one of over 300 schools nationally to require the CSS PROFILE in determining institutional aid.
-The CSS PROFILE is a more in-depth and nuanced financial aid application than the FAFSA.
+- St. Olaf is one of over 350 schools nationally to require the CSS Profile in determining institutional aid.
+The CSS Profile is a more in-depth and nuanced financial aid application than the FAFSA.

-- There is a fee required to complete the CSS PROFILE.
-There is an automatic fee waiver that applies for certain students and eligibility for this fee waiver is determined by the CSS PROFILE/College Board.
+- There is a fee required to complete the CSS Profile.
+There is an automatic fee waiver that applies for certain students and eligibility for this fee waiver is determined by the CSS Profile.

 - St. Olaf’s CSS PROFILE Code: 6638.

-- The CSS PROFILE for the 2017-18 Academic Year can be completed any time after October 1, 2016.
-Please note that you are completing the CSS PROFILE with final tax information for 2015, so please have that information readily available when completing the CSS PROFILE.
+- The CSS PROFILE for the 2021-2022 Academic Year can be completed any time after October 1, 2020.
+Please note that you are completing the CSS Profile with final tax information for 2020, so please have that information readily available when completing the CSS Profile.

 - If your parents are separated or divorced or were never married, St. Olaf will consider both biological parents’ financial information when determining eligibility for institutional need-based grants.